digoreux/TestApp/readme.txt

 TestApp

-effect initialization in filehandler.c read_wav(), gen_wav()
+effect initialization in filehandler.c
-filter parameters are hardcoded via effect_set_parameter() generators only support floating point noise shaping aplies only to left channel in IIR_fxd to change effect - configure CMakeLists in build and build/TestApp (IIR_fxd, IIR_flt, FIR_fxd, FIR_flt)
+EQ parameters are set in Effect/eq_preset.json Generators only support floating point to change effect - configure CMakeLists in build and build/TestApp.

 --in <path-to-file>